jfypk/voteNY/notes.md

 [] SSN should only allow numbers
 [] DMV should only allow numbers
 [] zip code in vc_addrss should be numbers only
-[] add list of counties and map it
 [] change file names and data_dicts for different instances of users so that data is not overwritten